-Before leaving home, consider jotting down a few lists: a clothing inventory for each day of your trip, a more general packing list (medications, umbrella, etc.) and a list of all the little tasks you have to take care of before your trip.
+Before leaving home, consider jotting down a few lists: a clothing inventory for each day of your trip, a more general packing list (medications, umbrella, etc.) and a list of all the little tasks you have to take care of before you go.
 Having everything laid out in writing will help you stay organized ... and give you the satisfaction of whittling down your mountain of tasks one by one.
 (Our handy interactive packing list can help with this step.)

-IndependentTraveler.com reader Carroll Lothrop offers a handy tip: "I have separate packing lists stored on my computer according to the type of trip we are taking: camping, conference, hotel stay, etc. Last week was my first trip to Europe.
+IndependentTraveler.com reader Carroll Lothrop offers a useful tip: "I have separate packing lists stored on my computer according to the type of trip we are taking: camping, conference, hotel stay, etc. Last week was my first trip to Europe.
 I started making lists of things to do (international driver's license, international cell phone...) weeks ahead, and ticked off several items each week.
 Starting so far ahead made this the least stressful trip preparation ever!"

 Which leads us neatly to ...